 Neighbourhood Development Plan Financial Information

 The Steering Group is pleased to announce that the Chelpin Plan has been passed as fit to go to Referendum by the Examiner.
 Babergh's Cabinet Commitee endorsed the Examiner's report on July 5th.
-The Referendum will most likely take place in mid-September.
+The Referendum is expected to take place during Autumn 2021.
 For more details of the Examination and the BDC decision please see the BDC website.
 Details of the Referendum schedule & process to be published here once known.

 Documents submitted to BDC are:

 - The Submission NDP (the Chelpin Plan (Chelmondiston Neighbourhood Development Plan) – download

 - Policies Map (A1 version - a map to show to which location the different policies in the Chelpin Plan relate - where this is relevant) – download.